hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 ## Superstatistical analysis
+### Statistical Anlysis
+Run the Stat

 ### Detrending
-Rather than modeling the complete distribution, including its daily and seasonal variations, our approach here is centered on describing the fluctuations around the mean.
-Run the notebook "" and "" respectively for additive and multiplicative detrending methods
+Our approach focuses on describing fluctuations around the mean rather than modeling the complete distribution.
+Execute the notebooks "Detrending-additive.ipynb" and "Detrending-multiplicative.ipynb" for additive and multiplicative detrending methods, respectively.

-###
-Superstatistical results
+### Superstatistical Results
+The fluctuations deduced from the detrending methods can be well modeled by q-Gaussian distributions, as demonstrated by the results in "Detrending-additive" and "Detrending-multiplicative".
+Save the log-likelihood results and parameters for the best-fitting q-Gaussians, then run "Superstatistical results.ipynb".
+This notebook compares the robustness of different detrending methods and displays the spatial plot of parameters.

 ## Regression analysis